ManApart/quest-command/notes.md

 Locked commands give error if called (you don’t know how to do that)

 GameState has Values file for game level properties, like if debug is on or off

-#### Startup

-Speed up startup by doing reflection and then writing out a hardcoded class with all the class references.
-Best case use library etc. Worst case write script to custom write class out (should be mostly hard coded stuff).
-This class should work through dependency injection and should be replacable for tests etc.

-Spells should do the same type of reflection as commands.
-They should have an interface like commands and be dynamically read.
-The Spell Command (Syntax: Cast wind blast on self) recognizes the cast keyword, then passess it to the ‘spell parser’ which is just like the command parser (maybe re-use class) but parses out the spell, a list of args, and a target.
-The target and args are passed to that specific ‘spell-command’ which then builds all the events that should fire for that spell.

 ### Combat